MLUKode/ggwiert/README.md

 # GGWIERT.PL
 This is my first commercial project.
-A landing page built with html, css, javascript for the customer.
+A landing page built for the customer with html, css, javascript for the customer.